gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 }
 ```

-#### Specify required Node.js version
+#### Specify a required Node.js version
-Add the following property in the _package.json_ file to tell Cloud Foundry that the service broker requires Node.js v10:
+Add the following property in the _package.json_ file to inform Cloud Foundry that the service broker requires Node.js v10:
 ```json
   "engines": {
     "node": "^10"